iLib-js/ilib-loctool-webos-appinfo-json/README.md

 ## Release Notes
 v1.6.0
 * Added to timestampe in `ilibmanifest.json` file to support wee localization.
-* Updated to skip writing `ilibmmanifest json` creation logic if it has already been done in another plugin.
+* Updated to skip writing `ilibmanifest.json` creation logic if it has already been done in another plugin.

 v1.5.0
 * Updated dependencies. (loctool: 2.20.2)